moved by: Andrew McMahon

 Cue: Konstantine.
 At another friend’s house, and she says, Oh, you gotta hear THIS Something Corporate song.
 It’s mad long, so buckle up.
 We surround the computer for the full 8 minutes and 45 seconds of pure, youthful, emo heartbreak.
 I’m stunned.
 Why did Konstantine hit me so hard?
 I don’t know.
 It was the time, it was the place, surrounded by friends, living day to day in a box full of CDs and teenage emotion.
 Later on, in physics class, because I had no idea what the fuck he was talking about, I would write all the words of the song into the left margin of my notebook.
 I knew them all and I probably still do.
 I saw myself somewhere in there: the blonde hair, the 11:11 (more to come on that,) the “nights when were drinking,” the feelings of heartbreak and wondering what goes through the person’s mind that you are, so innocently and stupidly, in love with when you’re 17.

-This is where I lose track of time, and things start to fade into each other, but there’s Warped Tours involved, but never seeing Soco live.
+This is where I lose track of time, and things start to fade into each other.
+There are Warped Tours involved, but never seeing Soco live.
 I remember they toured once with Yellowcard when I was in high school, but I didn’t go, because I wasn’t tuned into the whole live concert thing yet.
 But I heard about it and I lamented not being able to be there, especially because that was Soco’s last tour.
 For a long time.

 2005-2009: College